cjmartin/launchcalendar.org/_posts/2025-05-14-falcon-9-starlink-group-6-67.md

     video_id: KO9CpRkj4yU
 images: []
 ---
-On May 14, 2025, SpaceX’s Falcon 9 rocket (B1090-4) launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral at 16:38 UTC (12:38 p.m.
-ET), deploying 28 Starlink v2 Mini Optimized satellites to a 43-degree-inclined orbit.
+On May 14, 2025, at 16:38 UTC (12:38 p.m.
+ET), SpaceX’s Falcon 9 rocket (B1090-4) launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral, deploying 28 Starlink v2 Mini Optimized satellites into a 43-degree-inclined orbit.
 The booster, previously used on Crew-10, Bandwagon-3, and SES’s O3b mPOWER 7/8 missions, completed its fourth flight and landed on the droneship 'A Shortfall of Gravitas' in the Atlantic Ocean about 8.5 minutes after liftoff.
-This marked the 58th Falcon 9 launch of 2025 and raised the total number of active Starlink satellites to over 7,400 as SpaceX continues expanding its global broadband constellation.
-The SpaceX webcast was available via X (Twitter) and X TV.
-Backup opportunities were available later the same day and the following day if needed.
+This mission marked the 58th Falcon 9 launch of 2025, the 450th successful SpaceX booster landing, and raised the total number of active Starlink satellites to over 7,400 as SpaceX continues expanding its global broadband constellation.
+Favorable weather supported a smooth afternoon liftoff, and backup opportunities were available later the same day and the following day if needed.